-empowering caregivers with formal knowledge and information about the problem.
-Information might be related to how the problem developed or what types of factors have kept the problem going.
-This can help the caregivers understand their roles in the therapeutic process.
+Parent education empowers caregivers with formal knowledge and information about the problem.
+Provided information might be related to how the problem developed or what types of factors have kept the problem going.
+This can help caregivers understand their roles in the therapeutic process.

-a helpful parenting tool that involves looking for and recognizing positive child behaviors.
-Good praise makes the positive behavior more likely to occur again.
+A helpful parenting tool that involves looking for and recognizing positive child behaviors.
+Good praise increases the likelihood of a positive behavior occuring again.
 This type of praise occurs right after the behavior, is specific, and is genuine.
 For example, “Great work sharing the giraffe book with your brother; I know it’s one of your favorites!”